-The time from launch to the moment the model enters the speed course must not exceed thirty seconds.
+The time from launch to the moment the model enters the speed course must not exceed thirty (30) seconds.

-If the model has not entered the speed course (i.e. first crossing of Base A in the direction of Base B) within the thirty seconds, the flight time will commence the moment the thirty seconds expires.
-If the model has not entered the speed course within the thirty seconds, this is to be announced by the judges.
+If the model has not entered the speed course (i.e. first crossing of Base A in the direction of Base B) within the thirty (30) seconds, the flight time will commence the moment the thirty (30) seconds expire.
+If the model has not entered the speed course within the thirty (30) seconds, this is to be announced by the judges.

 5.8.8.
-The Flying Task: The flying task is to fly 10 legs on a closed speed course of 100 metres in the shortest possible time from the moment the model first crosses Base A in the direction of Base B. If some irremovable obstacles do not allow 100 metres the course may be shorter but not less than 80 metres.
+Task: The task is to fly ten (10) legs on a closed speed course of one hundred (100) metres in the shortest possible time from the moment the model first crosses Base A in the direction of Base B. If some irremovable obstacles do not allow one hundred (100) metres the course may be shorter but not less than eighty (80) metres.
 This exception does not apply for world or continental championships.